kuu/Kontainer/README.md

     buffer = Kontainer.renderToBuffer(element);
 ```

-Similarly, you can parse a byte stream and reproduce a KontainerElement as well.
+Similarly, you can parse a byte stream and reproduce a KontainerElement from it.

 ```js
     // IsoBmff.createElementFromBuffer()